chan-csu/ADToolbox/docs/Installation.md

 # Installation

+ADToolbox is a python package that can be executed locally by installation, or by using the containerized version with Docker.
+Any function that relies on external tools can be executed either adding the external tool to the operating system's environment or using the Docker or Singularity containers.
+Also with utility functions provided, each function can be executed through slurm job scheduler to provide interface for running in cloud/high-performance computer clusers.

 Although it is not mandatory, It is greatly advised to create a python environment for this project and install ADToolbox in that environment.
 Check for how to build and use python's virtual environments.

-***Note***: In order to access all of the metagenomics funtionalities, you **must** have [mmseqs2](https://github.com/soedinglab/mmseqs2) installed and have it in your system's path.
-However, you can access other modules without installing mmseqs2.

 There are severall methods that allow you to install or use ADToolbox: